 chemical sciences to

 How to advance nanochemistry education was proposed by Dr Pagliaro in a seminal study appeared in Chem.
 Eur.
-J. 21, 11931 (2015) wherein, among three distinctive features, he includes a suggested approach to continuous learning and innovating in environmentally responsible ways.
+J. wherein, among three distinctive features, he suggested an approach to innovating in environmentally responsible ways.

 “I read with great interest your recent paper entitled Advancing Nanochemistry Education” wrote him Professor João Rodrigues, Director of the Master in Nanochemistry and Nanomaterials at the University of Madeira.
 “I would like to inform you that most of the strategies and textbooks cited in your paper, are also currently under use, with great success, in our Master in Nanochemistry and Nanomaterials”.

-Driven by the need for a better and quicker adoption of renewable energy and energy efficiency across the world, Pagliaro’s team published in Energy Res.
+Driven by the need for a better and quicker adoption of renewable energy and energy efficiency across the world, his team published in Energy Res.
 Soc.
-Sci.
-21, 44 (2016) a seminal study describing the contents and the educational approach of a new course (“Lean and green”) aimed to an international audiece for shaping today’s energy managers.
+Sci. a seminal study describing the contents and the educational approach of a new course (“Lean and green”) aimed to shape today’s energy managers.

-At about the same time, his team published in Renew.
+At about the same time, the group published in Renew.
 Sust.
-Energy Rev 63, 13 (2016) another study focusing on how to effectively rethink solar energy education on the dawn of the solar economy
+Energy Rev. another study focusing on how to effectively rethink solar energy education on the dawn of the solar economy